- Conspiracies – Shut your mouth for a minute.

 In celebration of Kenneth Arnold’s report of seeing 9 strange flying objects, erroneously reported as “saucers” near Mount Rainer in Washington state and sparking a massive flap of UFO sightings.

-Although the Roswell incident may have occurred on June 14, 1947, on this day in July The Roswell Daily Record reported that the RAAF had captured a “Flying Saucer”.
-Added to the sighting by Kenneth Arnold earlier in June of 1947 this has become a defining moment in UFOlore.
+Although the Roswell incident may have occurred on June 14, 1947, it was in July that The Roswell Daily Record reported that the RAAF had captured a “Flying Saucer” Added to the sighting by Kenneth Arnold earlier in June of 1947 this has become a defining moment in UFOlore.

 6. October 20, 1967 – Bigfoot Day

 It was sometime in the afternoon on this day when Roger Patterson and Robert Gimlin shot the most famous and controversial footage of a large unknown crypid.
 The footage to this day stirs debate about the existence of a large, as of yet, undiscovered upright-walking primate.
 Although reports of “Bigfoot” type creatures go back centuries this was an earth-shaking moment in cryptozoological research.